gilmore-lab/gilmore-lab.github.io-src/content/pages/students.md

 ​Michelle Shade is a​​ Junior ​majoring in Comparative Literature and Sociology, minoring in Psychology with a focus on ​neurocognitive research.​ She intends to continue research in grad school and beyond.​

 ### Katie Torres, Undergraduate Student

-Katie Torres is a Junior majoring in Social Psychology in the [Penn State Social Psychology Department] (http://psych.la.psu.edu/graduate/program-areas/social), intending to graduate in spring of 2017.
+Katie Torres is a Junior majoring in Social Psychology in the [Penn State Social Psychology Department](http://psych.la.psu.edu/graduate/program-areas/social), intending to graduate in spring of 2017.
 She intends to continue her education in grad school to be a Personality Analyst.

-Katie has been a [Power Lifter] (http://sites.psu.edu/clubsports/clubs/powerlifting/) for two years and plans on getting certified in personal training.
-On her free time she enjoys doing yoga and meditating.
+Katie has been a [Power Lifter](http://sites.psu.edu/clubsports/clubs/powerlifting/) for two years and plans on getting certified in personal training.
+In her free time she enjoys doing yoga and meditating.

 ### Raya Willoughby, Undergraduate Student